MEAA has a long and proud history of improving the working lives of creative professionals and the industries in which

 MEAA is affiliated internationally to the International Federation of Journalists (IFJ); the International Federation of Actors (FIA); the International Federation of Musicians (FIM); the global union representing workers in the media, entertainment, arts and sports sectors (UNI-MEI); the International Freedom of Expression Exchange (IFEX) and the International News Safety Institute (INSI).

-MEAA (except the MEAA Media section in Qld, SA, WA and Vic) is affiliated with all state and territory Labour Councils.
+MEAA (except the MEAA Media section in Queensland, South Australia, Western Australia and Victoria) is affiliated with all state and territory Labour Councils.

-MEAA (except the MEAA Media section and the MEAA SOMA section) is affiliated to the Australian Labor Party in NSW and SA.
+MEAA (except the MEAA Media section and the MEAA SOMA section) is affiliated to the Australian Labor Party (ALP) in New South Wales and South Australia.